cloudmix-dev/workertown/www/docs/src/pages/docs/core-concepts/storage.md

 ### D1 (default)

-The [D1](https://developers.cloudflare.com/d1/) storage adapter is the **default** storage adapter for all Workertown services, and so any Workertown service that requires storage will require a bound D1 database to run.
+The [Cloudflare D1](https://developers.cloudflare.com/d1/) storage adapter is the **default** storage adapter for all Workertown services, and so any Workertown service that requires storage will require a bound D1 database to run.

 The `D1StorageAdapter` is exposed from each package, but in reality you should **never** have to manually instantiate this adapter.